Is there evidence that Jesus’ resurrection actually took place?

 - Does it seem like Paul just wants to believe in the resurrection out of wishful thinking?
 From this passage, what might we conclude about Paul’s beliefs and what he bases them on?

-- Write a short paragraph answering this question: If Jesus did rise from the dead, what difference might that make to life today?
+- Write a paragraph answering this question: If Jesus did rise from the dead, what difference might that make to life today?
+(You may want to read additional articles from CPX to inform your answer, such as How do we find joy at a funeral?, Easter promises us that death is not extinction, and Is resurrection the theme of 2022?)

 - Create a PowerPoint or Prezi presentation that weighs up the evidence for and against Jesus’ resurrection, using information discovered from your own research as well as the CPX material.